 How Can We Help?

-Our specialist team of family visa solicitors can provide expert immigration advice and legal representations on fixed fee basis in relation to your entry clearance application for proposed civil partner visa.
-Our fixed fee for your entry clearance application for proposed civil partner visa will cover all the work of our family visa solicitors on your entry clearance application until a decision is made by the Entry Clearance Officer (ECO) on your application.
-The casework to be carried out by our family visa solicitors in relation to your entry clearance application for proposed civil partner visa will entail the following:
+Our specialist team of family visa solicitors can provide expert immigration advice and legal representations on a fixed fee basis in relation to your entry clearance application for a proposed civil partner visa.
+Our fixed fee for your entry clearance application for the proposed civil partner visa will cover all the work of our family visa solicitors on your entry clearance application until a decision is made by the Entry Clearance Officer (ECO) on your application.
+The casework to be carried out by our family visa solicitors in relation to your entry clearance application for the proposed civil partner visa will entail the following:

-Advice on documents: Our family visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your entry clearance application for proposed civil partner visa;
+Advice on documents: Our family visa solicitors will prepare and email you a comprehensive list of supporting documents to be submitted in support of your entry clearance application for the proposed civil partner visa;

-Completing application form: Our family visa solicitors will complete the relevant application form for your entry clearance application for proposed civil partner visa.
+Completing application form: Our family visa solicitors will complete the relevant application form for your entry clearance application for the proposed civil partner visa.

-Preparing a detailed cover letter: Our specialist family visa solicitors will prepare a detailed cover letter in support of the entry clearance application to explain all the relevant legal requirements have been satisfied for the approval of the entry clearance application for proposed civil partner visa;
+Preparing a detailed cover letter: Our specialist family visa solicitors will prepare a detailed cover letter in support of the entry clearance application to explain all the relevant legal requirements have been satisfied for the approval of the entry clearance application for the proposed civil partner visa;

-Uploading documents online: Before the biometrics enrolment date, our family visa solicitors will upload online all the supporting documents to be considered in support of the entry clearance application for proposed civil partner visa.
+Uploading documents online: Before the biometrics enrolment date, our family visa solicitors will upload online all the supporting documents to be considered in support of the entry clearance application for the proposed civil partner visa.

 Why Choose Us For Proposed Civil Partner Visa Entry Clearance Application?